Porsche SE to use bulk of cash for acquisitions

 Analyst Jasko Terzic at DZ Bank reaffirmed his "sell" recommendation in a research note following the results, writing: "We still did not get any indication of prospective usage of its high net liquidity."

-Shares in Porsche SE traded up 1.4 percent as of 10.18 a.m British time, lagging slightly higher gains by Italian peer Exor (EXOR.MI), the holding vehicle of Fiat's FIA.MI Agnelli and Elkann families.
+Shares in Porsche SE traded up 1.4 percent as of 1018 GMT, lagging slightly higher gains by Italian peer Exor (EXOR.MI), the holding vehicle of Fiat's FIA.MI Agnelli and Elkann families.

 Porsche SE nearly collapsed in 2009 under the weight of more than 10 billion euros in debt amassed during a risky attempt to seize control of much larger peer Volkswagen, in which it still holds a 32.2 percent of outstanding shares.